JKirkYuan/Leap_Pinch_Desktop/README.md

-# Pinch Drawing with LeapMotion
+# Pinch Drawing with LeapMotion (Unity Modules were Deprecated)

 This is the repo where I will explore the detections utilities!
 Unfortunately all of the detection demos were made by Leap Motion are for VR, I created my own version that can be used for Desktop Users. :tada: :tada: